At a Glance: Best AR-15 Cases

 Americans buy more than a million AR-15s every year, and there are currently more privately owned AR-15s in the country than there are M16s and M4s in the military.
 The relatively low recoil and lightweight build – as well as its ability to be customized to fit the shooter’s personal requirements – make it the best self-defense rifle money can buy.

 Once you’ve considered which case style is best for your needs, you’ll be ready to narrow it down to a single rifle case.
-Here are our top picks for hard cases for your AR-15.
+First, we have our top picks for hard cases, followed by the best soft cases for your AR-15.

 At a Glance: Best AR-15 Hard Cases